Practicing neurosurgery is a lifelong commitment

 Why the U of M?

 Since our inception more than 75 years ago, 15% of our graduates have gone on to lead neurosurgery departments around the world.
+We have worked hard to provide an intimate, multi-faceted neurosurgical training experience.
+We care deeply about your training and will give you many opportunities to develop your skills.

-What to Expect as a Resident
+What to expect as a resident

 Making you the best neurosurgeon you can possibly be demands diversity and depth in clinical exposure.
 Your education is well balanced and well supervised at four clinical sites.